MiroMindAI/MiroThinker/README.md

 ### 🤖 **MiroThinker-Optimized Framework**

-- 🔓 **Fully Open-Source Agent Framework**: Complete transparency with open framework and open models
+- 🔓 **Fully Open-Source Agent Framework**: Complete transparency with open framework and open agents
 - 🔗 **Tool Integration**: Seamless integration with external tools and APIs
 - 📝 **Trace Collection**: Comprehensive logging and analysis of agent interactions with elapsed time and estimated completion time displayed in minutes.
 Ready for SFT and DPO
 - 📊 **Benchmark Evaluation**: Extensive testing across multiple benchmark datasets